March 28, 2017

 The registration form can be found here.

 Please fill out the registration form and email it to Breegan O’Connor at firstname.lastname@example.org.
-Registration closes on February 16, 2017.
+Registration closed on February 16, 2017.

 Payment will be collected at the door.
 Please bring cash or a check to pay the appropriate fee.